Mario Balotelli: 2014 FIFA World Cup

 On 1 June 2014, Balotelli was selected in Italy's squad for the 2014 World Cup.
 In Italy's opening match of the tournament, he scored the team's winning goal in a 2–1 victory over England on 14 June.
 After the match, Balotelli said playing in the World Cup for the first time was "a wonderful sensation to experience" and dedicated the goal to his "future wife" Fanny Neguesha, whom he ultimately did not marry.
-Italy lost their next two matches and were eliminated in the first round, finishing third in their group.
+Italy lost their next two matches to Costa Rica and Uruguay and were eliminated in the first round, finishing third in their group.
 Cesare Prandelli subsequently resigned as Italy manager.

 2014–present: post-World Cup

 Under Italy's new manager Antonio Conte, Balotelli only received one call-up in November 2014 but was unable to make a single appearance for Italy due to injury.
 After a lacklustre season with Milan, he was omitted from Conte's 23-man squad for UEFA Euro 2016.
 After Italy failed to qualify for the 2018 World Cup, Balotelli was expected to be called up by caretaker manager Luigi Di Biagio for Italy's March 2018 friendlies, after the replacement of Gian Piero Ventura.
 However, Balotelli was officially omitted from the squad on 17 March 2018.

 On 19 May 2018, Balotelli was called up for the first time since November 2014 by newly appointed manager Roberto Mancini for Italy's May and June 2018 friendlies.
 On 28 May, Balotelli made his first appearance for the national team since the 2014 World Cup, starting in the match against Saudi Arabia and scoring the opener in the 20th minute.
 He was later substituted in the 58th minute for Andrea Belotti, who scored the second goal of the match in an eventual 2–1 victory.
 Balotelli dedicated his goal to former Italy teammate Davide Astori, who died earlier in the year.
 On 24 January 2022, after a four-year international absence, Balotelli was called up by Italy manager Roberto Mancini to join the Azzurri for a three-day training camp in Coverciano.